githubuniverseworkshops/codeql-codifying-security-knowledge/README.md

    <details>
    <summary>Hints</summary>

-   - Reuse the class `XWikiScriptableComponentSource`, a subclass of `Class`, to reason about scriptable components. <br />
+   - Reuse the class `XWikiScriptableComponentSource`, a subclass of `Class`, to reason about scriptable components.
-   - The class `Class` provides the member predicate `getAMethod` to get the Java methods that belong to a java class. <br />
+   - The class `Class` provides the member predicate `getAMethod` to get the Java methods that belong to a java class.
-   - The class `Method` provides the member predicate `isPublic` to determine if a method is publicly accessible. <br />
+   - The class `Method` provides the member predicate `isPublic` to determine if a method is publicly accessible.
-   - The class `Method` provides the member predicates `getParameter` and `getAParameter` to reason about parameters associated with a Java method. <br />
+   - The class `Method` provides the member predicates `getParameter` and `getAParameter` to reason about parameters associated with a Java method.
    - Subclasses of `RemoteFlowSource` require the implementation of a member predicate `getSourceType` to describe the type of the source.
      Use the following implementation: